Katarantha/Nextflow_CRAC_Novoalign_prototype/README.md

 Author: Connor Hudson \
 Date Finalised: 8th March 2023

-# Introduction
+## Introduction
-This script utilised the pyCRAC package developed by Sander Granneman and Novoalign software to take CRAC RNA protein interaction data and process, align and subsequently process into bedgraph and sgr files.
+This script utilises the pyCRAC package developed by Sander Granneman and Novoalign software to take CRAC RNA-protein interaction data and process, align and subsequently produce bedgraph and sgr files on the aligned data for the purpose of data visualisation.

-# Dependancies
+## Dependancies
-This pipeline was developed on dependancy verions:
+This pipeline is dependant on the following software versions: \

-Nexflow: version 21.10.6
+Nexflow: version 21.10.6 \

-Flexbar: version 3.5.0
+Flexbar: version 3.5.0\

-PyCRAC software tools:
+PyCRAC software tools: \
 pyBarcodeFilter.py             : version 3.1 \
  pyFastqDuplicateRemover.py     : version 0.0.5 \
  pyReadCounters.py              : version 0.5.5 \
  pyCalculateChromosomeLengths.py: version 0.0.5 \
  pyGTF2sgr.py                   : version 0.1.0 \
-pyGTF2bedGraph.py              : version 0.1.0
+ pyGTF2bedGraph.py              : version 0.1.0 \
  Novoalign: version 2.07.00 \
-note this software is proprietary and does require a payed license
+(proprietary, requires a license for usage)

-# Usage
+## Usage
 This pipeline requires 5 user inputs:

-Sample Data        : specified by --reads on command line \
+Reads              : specified by --reads (Raw Sequencing data post-Illumina sequencing, in fastq format.)\
 Barcodes           : specified by --barcodes \
 Novoalign Index    : specified by --novoindex \
 GTF Annotation file: specified by --gtf \
 Genome Fasta file  : specified by --genome

-# Outputs
+## Outputs
-This pipeline will out 5 types of relevant outputs to the directory the pipeline is run in under a new directory named results/
+This pipeline will generate 5 relevant outputs to the directory the pipeline is run in under a new directory named results/

 results/Alignments: outputs from the Novoalign process \
 results/hitTable: outputs from the first mapping of genomic features process \